cabaret/bootstrap-modal-strict-close/readme.md

 Contribute
 ----------

-Feel free to submit pull requests, advice or suggestions.
+Feel free to submit pull requests, advice or suggestions. @ontolecabaret

 Copyright and license
 ---------------------